-In this handout I will inform you of the basics of wine making when using either the boxed wine kits from RJ Spagnols or Winexpert.
+In this handout I will inform you of the basics of wine making when using the boxed wine kits from Winexpert.
 With these basics you should be able to go on your merry way producing the wine of your choice.
-The instructions for the 2 companies are slightly different, so be sure to read the instructions for the kit you are making.
+The instructions for each category of wine kits are slightly different, so be sure to read the instructions for the kit you are making.

 Listed below is the suggested list of equipment that you need to make your first batch of wine.
 The first group of items are included in our Winemaking kit.

 1 – 12 Gallon plastic primary fermenter

 1 - 6 Gallon Plastic Carboy (secondary fermenter) (glass carboy optional)

 Cylinder Airlock and rubber bung with hole for airlock

 Auto-Siphon, 4 feet siphon hose and shut off clamp

 2 oz.
 PBW and solid bung for cleaning Plastic carboy

 2 oz.
 Potassium Bisulfite (to sanitize equipment, bottles and corks)